 From the beginning of April 2016 we will be implementing the Year of Care approach to the management of Long Term Conditions (LTC).
 This follows the principles below

-- LTC’s (typically diabetes, heart and stroke disease) that require blood tests will be sent an initial appointment with Trish, our Health Care Assistant
+- LTC’s (typically diabetes, heart and stroke disease) that require blood tests will be sent an initial appointment with Caroline, our Health Care Assistant

-- Helen will then send the results of the blood tests along with a Practice Nurse review appointment with Gaynor or Dalia a couple of weeks later
+- Ashley will then send the results of the blood tests along with a Practice Nurse review appointment with Dalia or Kirsty a couple of weeks later

-- LTC’s (typically asthma and COPD) that do not require routine annual blood tests will simply be invited for a Practice Nurse review appointment with Gaynor or Dalia
+- LTC’s (typically asthma and COPD) that do not require routine annual blood tests will simply be invited for a Practice Nurse review appointment with Dalia or Kirsty

 - Patients with multiple LTC’s are invited for longer nurse review appointments to enable the practice nurses to complete a full review of all existing long term conditions.